 If you opt for firewood, you’ll need to clean your chimney regularly.
 While not all types of greenwood make a great choice for fireplaces and wood stoves inside your home, they are an excellent choice for outdoor fire pits and water stoves.

 Greenwood is also a great choice if you are not in a hurry.
-You can save a few pennies by seasoning the wood yourself.
+You can save a bit by seasoning the wood yourself.

 Unit of Measurement